Placement process for students currently enrolled in a college or university program

 Instructors of student groups will need to review the Pyxis Checklist to support their learning.
 New instructors to St. Joseph’s will also be required to attend an in-person demonstration of the system with one of the Professional Practice Consultants.
 Contact the Student Affairs administrator to schedule in-person training.

-Once the training is completed, Student Affairs will initiate instructor access to the Pyxis system by sending documentation to Pharmacy, and the Professional Practice nurse will authorize this access.
+Once the training is completed, Student Affairs will initiate instructor access to the Pyxis system by sending documentation to Pharmacy.
 You will be able to gain access to Pyxis via your network login.
 Returning instructors are required to complete the online Pyxis learning annually.

 Find out about the clinical area at least one week before the placement begins.
 Your placement coordinator at the school can provide you with the contact information for the clinical resource person on the unit where they will be supervising and teaching students.
 The purpose of the contact is to receive an orientation to the functioning of the unit and confirm ongoing communication processes for the clinical instructor with the unit staff and leader during the placement.